Alzter/Discloneclone/README.md

     ```
 # Usage

+1. Export your Discord chat logs as a CSV using [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).

-1. Preprocess all CSV files in a directory into one dataset:
+2. Preprocess all CSV files in a directory into one dataset:
 ```python
 import parser
 from glob import glob